softdev15/slate/source/index.html.md

 This access token should be sent in the header of all API requests you make.
 If your access token was `abc123token`, you would send it as the HTTP header `Authorization: Bearer abc123token`.

+## Long-term support and versioning

+Shipamax aims to be a partner to our customers, this means continuously improving everything including our APIs.
+However, this does mean that APIs can only be supported for a given timeframe.
+We aim to honour the expected End-Of-Life, but in case this is not possible we will work with our customers to find a solution.

+Version: v1
+Launch: April 2020
+Expected End-Of-Live: March 2023

+# Webhooks
 ## Event Webhooks

-The webhooks will be triggered when there is a new validation result for a FileGroup.
+The webhooks will be triggered when Files reach certain milestones.
 Currently you are required to manually provide Shipamax with the destination URL which the webhooks should call.

 For webhook security we sign inbound requests to your application with an X-Shipamax-Signature HTTP header together with an X-Shipamax-Signature-Version header.
 See [Validating webhook signatures](#validating-webhook-signatures) for how to validate the requests.